Support an Interview-As-Code Model

-- Remote: Technical-simulation-as-code will help us search for — and interview —the best talent, no matter where they reside.
+- Remote: Technical-simulation-as-code will help us search for — and interview — the best talent, no matter where they reside.

 - Secure: Restricting the inbound traffic (SSH and HTTP) to the interview nodes by the proctor and candidate IPs.
 Candidate IP does not access the proctor’s resources.

-- Resource constraining: The cloud objects are created on-demand and then destroyed after the scheduled time for the simulation, for cost savings.
+- Resource constraining: The cloud objects are created on-demand and then destroyed after the scheduled time for the simulation for cost savings.

 - Auditable: All proctor and candidate details (emails and IPs) are stored.
 Timing for deploying, simulation and destroying is tracked.

-- Organized: The required information for the candidate (questions and resources) and proctor (answers and follow-up questions) must align with corporate branding and digital look & feel..
+- Organized: The required information for the candidate (questions and resources) and proctor (answers and follow-up questions) must align with corporate branding and digital look & feel.

 Solution & Results: We are able to support an “Interview-as-Code” model consisting of two modules, both orchestrated via Jenkinsfiles: Deployer and Lab Book.

-Deployer: The Deployer is a parameterized pipeline job which builds up the required resources into the selected cloud vendor (initially AWS) from the candidate and proctor details (IP and mail account).
+Deployer: The Deployer is a parameterized pipeline job that builds up the required resources into the selected cloud vendor (initially AWS) from the candidate and proctor details (IP and mail account).
 Once a proctor triggers a manual build, the following sequence of events happen:

 - Creating all the required cloud resources: Virtual Machines, Security Groups, Primary Keys.